 At Therfield First School, we encourage our children to be naturally curious about the world around them, fostering a sense of awe and wonder.
-We provide a stimulating, engaging and challenging learning environment, with a real emphasis on outdoor learning.
+We provide a stimulating, engaging and challenging learning environment, with an emphasis on outdoor and real-life learning.
 Pupils are encouraged to develop and use a range of working scientifically skills, including, questioning, researching and observing for ourselves.
 Carefully planned activities allow children to learn the essential aspects of the knowledge, methods, processes and uses of science.

 As pupils progress, we prepare them for an increasingly scientific and technological world.
 Through investigative science, pupils will continue to deepen their respect for the natural world and increase their care and appreciation of it.

 To finish our exciting STEM week, it was time for our science afternoon.
 We chose the theme of 'awe and wonder - the magic of science' to inspire and excite the children.
 There is so much about science to discover in the world, but relatively little that we get to explore in depth within a school year.
 It is always lovely to be able to branch outside the curriculum to give children a wider understanding of science in action.
 The children took part in three activities throughout the day:

 1. Magic Ink: Children used special dry wipe pens to draw designs on a plate.
 They slowly poured water on and watched as their picture 'danced' around.
 The children thought about the affect of the different colour pens and the size and style of their drawings.
 They felt like magicians!

 2. Magnetic Mazes: In small groups, the children designed a maze using Lego.
 They used magnetic wands underneath the maze to navigate a small magnet on the top from one end to the other.
 The children loved using the magnets as this is something they don't get much time to explore at school.
 IT provoked lots of wonderful conversations about how magnets work and what else they could be used for.